lcanal/decision2016/README.md

-# project_spork
+# decision2016
-Project to get Campaign 2016 information
+Project to get Campaign 2016 information on a somewhat regular basis.